MSG to Outlook Transfer – User’s Manual

 At this point, you may want to check out the following options:

-Remind to disable antivirus – if checked, the program will warn the user that all anti-virus products like Norton or Kaspersky must be closed or temporarily deactivated during data conversion.
+Remind to disable antivirus – if checked, the program will warn the user that all anti-virus products like Norton or Kaspersky must be closed or temporarily deactivated during MSG conversion.
 Otherwise, they can interfere or even block the process.

-Use internal format processor – as mentioned above, when this option is enabled, the program will use an internal data file parser designed for binary MSG content.
+Use internal format processor – as mentioned above, when this option is enabled, the program will use an internal data file parser designed for binary MSG file content.
 Unchecking this option will make the program treat MSG files as text message files.

 Correct Email Encoding (Mac/Unix to Win) – when enabled, this option will ensure full readability of emails originating from non-Windows systems.

 Target Outlook folder [Prompt to select the Outlook folder; Inbox] – defines the default folder for converted emails.
-You can do it manually before every conversion or set it to “Inbox” for all future conversions.
+You can do it manually before every MSG file conversion or set it to “Inbox” for all future conversions.

 - Now that you have configured the options, you can proceed to conversion.
 Click the “Import” button.
 If the “Remind to disable antivirus” option is enabled, the program will ask you to temporarily disable your anti-virus to avoid potential access conflicts (if the corresponding option is enabled).
 Click OK to accept it and continue.
 You may also see an Office configuration selection window at this point – just leave the setting unchanged and click OK to proceed.

 - You will see a dialog for selecting the target Outlook folder for your exported data.
 Choose an existing one or create a new folder, then click OK to start the conversion process.
 This will import .msg files into Outlook 2016 and other versions.